Baylor University Tuition and Fees

 Other Expenses

 First-year students at Baylor University are required to live in one of 19 residence halls.
-There are also Living-Learning Centers, which are communities organized around specific academic programs, as well as Residential Colleges, faculty-led communities focused on academic excellence.
+There are also Living-Learning Centers, which are communities organized around specific academic programs, and Residential Colleges, faculty-led communities focused on academic excellence.

 Baylor University Acceptance Rate